nauticalmike/egress-security/README.md

 ### Enforce policies per workload using service account principals

+Using account principals provides the fine-grained control we need per workload within a namespace.
 For this use case deploy another set of `sleep` services on the `otherns` namespace:
 ```bash
 kubectl apply -f sleep-custom.yaml -n otherns
 ```

+The yaml file above is the traditional `sleep` service with custom names, see [here](https://github.com/nauticalmike/egress-security/blob/main/sleep-custom.yaml).

 This would create two new `sleep-google` and `sleep-yahoo` services besides the existing one.
 Save the pods names:
 ```bash